 5. Access to and Management of Subcontractors

-As we mentioned early on, your contractor in Los Angeles will likely be a general contractor.
+As we mentioned early on, your contractor in Riverside will likely be a general contractor.
 This means that she will have a few or several subcontractors – that’s just standard practice in the industry.
 So a potential contractor must have access to top-notch subcontractors and be able to manage them well.